sympy/sympy/doc/src/tutorial/intro.rst

 sampling of the sort of symbolic power SymPy is capable of to whet your appetite.

    >>> from sympy import *
    >>> x, t, z, nu = symbols('x t z nu')

-   ..
-TODO this causes doctests in other files to fail.

 Make all further example pretty print with unicode characters.